Anujsri/BowlingSystem/README.md

                                                   # CustomizeGame Class

-  1. The purpose of this class to customize the Bowling Alley game like in problem statement we have given two strategies and set size 10 but by this class based on user's choice we can add more strategies and can change set size.
+  1. The purpose of this class to customize the Bowling Alley game like in problem statement we have given two strategies and set size 10 but by this class based on user's choice, we can add more strategies and can change set size.

   2. A user will have three option
             1. He can define a new strategy
-            2. He can change number of set (by default it is 10)
+            2. He can change the number of the set (by default it is 10)
-            3. If he does choose optoin 1 or 2 default set value and strategies will be defined CustomizeGame class itself
+            3. If he does choose option 1 or 2 default set value and strategies will be defined CustomizeGame class itself
 #

                                                   # Player Class

-  this class used to store each players total score,score of each set,and values which he got in try1 and try2 in each set and bonus based on the Strategies.
+  this class used to store each players total score, the score of each set, and values which he got in try1 and try2 in each set and a bonus based on the Strategies.

  #